How To Write Fractions As A Percentage

 While mental math is valuable, don't hesitate to use technology when accuracy is critical.
 Calculators and online converters can provide precise results, especially for complex fractions that are difficult to convert mentally.

-However, be mindful of over-reliance on technology.
+Even so, be mindful of over-reliance on technology.
 Use calculators and converters as tools to verify your calculations and save time, but don't let them replace your understanding of the underlying concepts.
-It's important to develop a strong foundation in fraction-to-percentage conversions so that you can estimate and check the reasonableness of the results provided by technology.
+That's why don't forget to develop a strong foundation in fraction-to-percentage conversions so that you can estimate and check the reasonableness of the results provided by technology.
 Technology should augment your skills, not replace them.

 Tip 6: Apply Conversions in Real-Life Scenarios